 The Salmon Recovery Funding Board (SRFB) also offers "Successful Applicant Workshops" that can be of great assistance in understanding the SRFB policies and project application and management procedures.
 All applicants and grant recipients are encouraged to attend workshops at least once every other year.
-The workshop recorded Jan 14th 2020 is posted on SRFB application page.
+A recording of this year's workshop can be found here: